 The multi-billion dollar phenomenon of energy drinks has captured the attention of scientists and nutritionists across the country.
 One of the main reasons is taurine, a common ingredient found in the caffeine and sugar-laden concoctions.

 Taurine is a free form amino acid contained in foods and manufactured in the body from the amino acid cysteine.
-It was first discovered in the bile of bulls, and now produced synthetically by the truckload.
+It was first discovered in the bile of bulls and is now produced synthetically by the truckload.
 Since taurine is created naturally in the human body, a good diet supplies all you need.

 Studies have implicated energy drinks in illnesses ranging from high blood pressure to strokes and seizures to heart disease.
-For these reasons it’s been banned in some Scandinavian countries after being linked to the deaths of three consumers.
+For these reasons, it's banned in some Scandinavian countries after being linked to the deaths of three consumers.

 Is Taurine an Upper or Downer?
 Surprising New Research on the Brain